Universal Holistic Healthcare 2023 Update

 - To provide affordable, holistic, high quality integrative healthcare including, but not limited to the modalities of acupuncture, herbology, bodywork, nutritional counseling, detoxification for substance abuse, and other indigenous methods of healing.

 - To promote an international network of holistic health practitioners with a similar vision to create societies in which all people, regardless of ethnicity, economic status, geographic location, or religious affiliation, have access to quality, affordable healthcare.

-Due to the rising cost of construction, we have pivoted to creating a virtual education platform (rather than in-person training) targeting consumers and health practitioners (combination of free and low-cost training), and collaborating with local individuals/organizations to offer free or low cost services and herbal treatment while working on sustainability through training and supporting local practitioners.
+Due to the rising cost of construction, we have pivoted to creating a hybrid virtual education platform (rather than solely in-person training) targeting consumers and health practitioners (combination of free and low-cost training), and collaborating with local individuals/organizations to offer free or low cost services and herbal treatment while working on sustainability through training and supporting local practitioners.
 UHH strives to create models of affordable holistic, integrative healthcare that capitalize on local resources (people and herbal medicines) and can be easily culturally adapted for any community.